cakephp/docs/fr/The-Manual/Core-Helpers/Js.rst

 Create a submit input button that enables ``XmlHttpRequest`` submitted forms.
-Options can include both those for FormHelper::submit() and JsBaseEngine::request(), JsBaseEngine::event();
+Options can include

+JsBaseEngine::event();

 Forms submitting with this method, cannot send files.
-Files do not transfer over ``XmlHttpRequest`` and require an iframe, or other more specialized setups that are beyond the scope of this helper.
+Files do not transfer over ``XmlHttpRequest``

+the scope of this helper.

 **Options**